pablomalvido/rmcp_ros2_humble_pkg/README.md

-# RMCP ROS2 HUMBLE PACKAGE
+# RMCP ROS2 HUMBLE WORKSPACE

 ROS2 Humble Docker used in the AUT.841 Robot Manipulators: Modeling, Control and Programming course of Tampere University.